Finkch/PythonNewtBox/README.md

 # PythonNewtBox
 An N-body orbital simulator written in Python.
 Created in 2025 by Skyler Alderson.
-This project was completed within a single day.
+This project was completed within a single day (June 23rd).

 My series of "NewtBox" (or Newton Sandbox) simulations are Newtonian N-body orbital simulators I use to learn a new language.
 I find reimplementing a familar project is a good way to get a grasp on an unfamiliar language.